cjvanlissa/tidySEM/README.md

 <!--[![Codecov test coverage](https://codecov.io/gh/cjvanlissa/tidySEM/branch/master/graph/badge.svg)](https://codecov.io/gh/cjvanlissa/tidySEM?branch=master)
 <!--[![DOI](http://joss.theoj.org/papers/10.21105/joss.00978/status.svg)](https://doi.org/10.21105/joss.00978)-->

-tidySEM provides functionality to conduct and report structural equation modeling analyses with existing packages, such as `lavaan` and `MplusAutomation`.
-Its aim is to provide three specific functions:
+The package `tidySEM` provides a ‘tidy’ workflow for conducting, reporting, and plotting structural equation modeling analyses.
+It does not perform model estimation, but instead allows users to estimate models in a software-agnostic way, using either the R package `lavaan`, or the commercial stand-alone program `Mplus` (through `MplusAutomation`).
+The aim of `tidySEM` is to provide three specific
+functions:

-1. To generate model syntax in a top-down, tidy way,
+1. Generate model syntax in a top-down, tidy way,
-2. To tabulate model output in a publication-ready, uniform manner,
+2. Tabulate model output in a publication-ready, uniform manner,
-3. To make easily customizable graphs for SEM-models.
+3. Make easily customizable graphs for SEM-models.

 These functions are designed with the [*tidy tools manifesto* (Wickham, last updated